leaysgur/slides/docs/jsconf_jp-2024/index.md

 str.split("").length; // 4
 ```

-UTF-16 = 16 bits / code unit.

-Only 65,536 kinds of characters can be used...? 🙄
+16 bits/code unit = only 65,536 kinds of characters can be used...? 🙄

 ---